 Step 4: Combine Ingredients

-Stir in the black beans and salsa until evenly combined.
-Let cook for 2-3 more minutes.
+1. The black beans and salsa until evenly combined.

 Step 5: Assemble the Casserole